2023 Most Popular Communication Sciences Bachelor's Degree Schools in the New England Region

 On average, communication sciences graduates from URI take out $21,709 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $459, assuming that the borrower is on a 10-year repayment plan.

-Full Communication Sciences at University of Rhode Island Report
+Read full report on Communication Sciences at University of Rhode Island

-The in-demand bachelor’s degree programs at Southern Connecticut State University helped the school earn the #4 place on this year’s ranking of the most popular communication sciences schools in the New England Region .
-Located in the city of New Haven, SCSU is a public school with a medium-sized student population.
+You’ll be in good company if you decide to attend Southern Connecticut State University.
+It ranked #4 on our 2023 Most Popular Communication Sciences Bachelor’s Degree Schools in the New England Region list.
+Located in the midsize city of New Haven, SCSU is a public school with a moderately-sized student population.

 Of the 55 students majoring in communication sciences at SCSU, 7% are male and 93% are female.